Credit Card Interest Rate Calculator

 • What Will I Pay In Interest

 An applicant's overall creditworthiness determines their APR.
 If your credit score is in the 700s, you'll get some of the best rates.
-The best rates for low-interest cards hover around 19.4%, which is still higher than the interest charges and rates on most personal loans.
+At the time of writing, the best rates for low-interest cards hover around 19.4%, which is still higher than the interest charges and rates on most personal loans.

 An annual fee to use the card is included in charges and late fees.
 If you can, look for a card without an annual fee.
 Always pay your card on time to avoid late fees.

-Look on your monthly statement to understand any variable APRs charged by most credit card companies.
+Look at your monthly statement to understand any variable APRs charged by most credit card companies.

 • How do you calculate the finance charge on a credit card?